Intel makes $100m investment into OpenStack adoption

 According to Forrester, OpenStack has quickly emerged as the fifth most popular cloud platform embraced by Global 2000 enterprises.

-Intel and Mirantis plan to further aid adoption by easing deployment and integration in existing and new data centres worldwide.
+Intel and Mirantis plan to further aid adoption by easing deployment and integration in existing and new data centers worldwide.

 “With Intel as our partner, we’ll show the world that open design, open development and open licencing is the future of cloud infrastructure software.